ruizdurazo/ruizdurazo/notes/on-css-scss-styling/index.md

 ## [JS] How to show human readable times: RelativeTimeFormat

-To show time differences in a human readable way (like "1 day ago", "in 2 weeks", etc.), you can use `Intl.RelativeTimeFormat`.
+To show time differences in a human readable way (like “1 day ago”, “in 2 weeks”, etc.), you can use `Intl.RelativeTimeFormat`.

 <div class="box box--padding">
   <p>Time since you visited this page: <strong id="relative-time-format-example"></strong></p>